OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 For information
 - `SensorApplication` will be the entry point of the micro-service
 - `SensorResource` will define the REST interface
-- `SensorProvider` will be the implementation, actually dealing with sensors and pump.
+- `SensorProvider` will be the implementation, actually dealing with sensors and relay.

 The source files, as they should eventually be running are provided in this project, in the `helidon-sensors` folder.